b06901089/pokemon-space-invader/README.md

 On some systems you may need `python3` and `pip3` instead of `python`/`pip`.

 Download the images for pokemon

+Gen2 sprites came with white backgrounds.
+I use [piskelapp.com](https://www.piskelapp.com/) to eliminate background.

 ```
 mkdir img/pokemon
 python3 download_pokemon_items.py
 python3 download_pokemon_sprites.py
 ```

-Gen2 sprites came with white backgrounds.
-I use [piskelapp.com](https://www.piskelapp.com/) to eliminate background.

 Download the images for Hong Bao from [here](https://witpop.itch.io/sprite-pack-hred-envelope-icons).
 Extract it and put it under `img/`

 Dwonload the images for other sprites from [here](https://clockworkraven.itch.io/raven-fantasy-icons).
+Extract it and put it under `img/`

-Extract it and move `64x64` under the root `Free - Raven Fantasy Icons` folder.
+Extract it and move `64x64/` under the root `Free - Raven Fantasy Icons/` folder.

 ## Running the game